tloecher/tloecher/README.md

 ## Hi there
 I'm interested in systematic trading, decentralised finance and backcountry skiing.
+Oh and mountain biking.
 I keep some of my work on here for everyone to explore (and some of it in stealth mode).

 <!--